jczerwinski/independent-study/README.md

 ## Overview

-Students and academics spend considerable time writing.
-Much of this time is wasted on visual styling.
+Students and academics spend a considerable amount of time writing papers.
+A significant amount of this time is wasted on visual styling and formatting.
 Academics are subject matter experts, and not, as a rule, designers.
 As such, this time would be better spent developing content.

 Furthermore, many tools used by academics to author scholarly documents tightly couple content and presentation -- this is a design anti-pattern.
 Academics also spend a significant amount of time on citation management.
 These problems have given rise to a large ecosystem of tools that seek to solve them.

 This course explores the use of academic writing tools.
 Lines of inquiry include: